xinyu-dev/annotate_v-for-Pymol/README.md

 annotate_v script integrated into Pymol

 # Description
-A simple-to-use Pymol script for annotation of VH or VL sequence of an antibody.
+A simple-to-use script for annotation of VH or VL sequence of an antibody in Pymol environment.
 It creates a Pymol selection group for each FR or CDR region.

 Built based on the `annotate_v` python script.